currymike123/CS1/week8/week8.md

 The method name is the name of the method.
 The method name can be any valid identifier.
 The method name should be descriptive of what the method does.

-Method names should start with a lowercase letter and use camel case (or snake case).
+Method names should start with a lowercase letter and use camel case or snake case.
 For example, `calculateArea` is a good method name.

 ---